shadow-light/sellingjesus.org/src/articles/1cor9-authority.md

 The analogy of the soldier is more direct.

 > Who at any time serves as a soldier at his own expense?
-(1 Corinthians 9:7a)
+(1 Cor 9:7a)

 Consider the contexts in which the soldier is permitted to take money from citizens.
 He should collect from taxes given to the king; the citizens are obligated to the king, and as the soldier collects, he has authority from the king to receive this money even for his own support.
 However, there are circumstances where it would be wrong for him to receive money.
 If he compels a citizen to give directly to him rather than to the king, it is extortion.
 If the citizen offers money beyond his duty to the king, for the sake of the soldier, it is bribery.
 The soldier’s right to receive on behalf of the king is limited rather than plenary.

 The same is true for the most direct analogy: that of the priesthood.

 > Do you not know that those working in the temple eat the things of the temple; those attending at the altar partake in the altar?
-(1 Corinthians 9:13)
+(1 Cor 9:13)

 The Levites received of the tithes and offerings given by the people in Israel.
 As frequently indicated throughout Numbers 18, “the Lord is their inheritance” (Deu 18:2).
 That is, they had authority to receive contributions and sacrifices that were made to God.
 However, this was not a plenary authority to receive anything offered to them in the context of ministry.
 If one offered sacrifice directly to them rather than to the Lord, it would be idolatrous.
 The sons of Eli committed a great sin in receiving meat that was not offered to the Lord (1 Sam 2:12-17).
 If we would not regard the priests as having a plenary authority to any kind of support, we should not regard Paul as having this sort of authority either.